NetApp/santricity/README.md

     the management role will also ensure alerts, ASUP, logging, LDAP, and firmware are configured as expected; and the host role will setup host interfaces, provision and map storage, and if your servers are defined in the inventory, correctly populate E-Series hosts and host groups automatically.

     Roles:
         - nar_santricity_common: Discover NetApp E-Series storage systems and configures SANtricity Web Services Proxy.
-        - nar_santricity_host: Configure storage pools, volumes, hosts, host groups, and port interfaces.
+        - nar_santricity_host: Configure storage pools, volumes, hosts, host groups, port interfaces and snapshots.
         - nar_santricity_management: Manage storage system's name, management interfaces, alerts, syslog, auditlog, asup, ldap, certificates, drive firmware and controller firmware.

     Modules: